jollywise/jollygoodgame/buildtools/tutorials/Components.md

 This is so that the base framework can guarantee certain functionality.

-They can have their component classes overwritten to provide custom functionality, as well as the ability to pass through a custom config for their init methods.
+How-ever, you can overwrite the default component by extended it and adding your extended version via the component map options as well as provide a custom config.

 ## optional components